ikle/dec-doc/doc/EC-H1689-10-1992/01-intro.md

 instructions per cycle.)

-Alpha makes it easy to maintain binary compatibility across multiple implementations and easy to maintqin full speed on multiple-issue implementations.
+Alpha makes it easy to maintain binary compatibility across multiple implementations and easy to maintain full speed on multiple-issue implementations.
 For example, there are no implementation-specific pipeline timing hazards, no load-delay slots, and no branch-delay slots.